top of page

 chair on beach-1.jpeg

-Always take the Weather with you
+Always take the Weather with you: Responding to Climate Change

 Climate change has real effects not only on a planetary scale, but on the personal and collective ecology of mind, body, soul and spirit.
 How do we and those who consult with us respond to such an overwhelming emergency?
 How might concern, fear, anger, despair or action be unfolded to speak to a sense of hope in the future?
 This workshop draws on narrative maps of practice to explore ideas and skills in ‘restorying’ climate change: What are the effects of climate change on my relationship to deeply held values and commitments?